StevenSrebranig/srebranig-ai-workflow/README.md

 The authoritative, citable version of this work is archived on Zenodo:

-DOI: 10.5281/zenodo.17924628
+**DOI:** 10.5281/zenodo.17924628

-All scholarly citation and reference should point to the Zenodo record.
+All scholarly citation and reference should point to the Zenodo record above.

 ## Repository Scope